awayken/quickperf/README.md

-# ssperf
+# quickperf

-  > A project for helping measure the performance of our demo SmartSites.
+  > A project for helping measure the performance of your sites.

 This tool gets its performance data from Lighthouse and uses Puppeteer to take screenshots.